 What does “masters” mean?
 Let’s explore master recordings and what you need to know about them as an artist.

 What does it mean to own your masters?
 Not altogether clear what “masters” have to do with music in the first place?
 Read on to learn who owns the master recording of a song, how they fit into record label contracts, and who gets master recording royalties.

 Master recording means the original version of a song, sound or performance.
 Everything subsequent comes from this one sound recording – the master recording or “masters.”

-When you own your masters, you have total control over what is done with the recording – and any financial gains from it, too.
+When you own your masters, you have total legal control over what is done with the recording – and any financial gains from it, too.
 You can license your song for use in films, TV, advertising and for sampling by other artists, and collect the royalties afterwards.

 In a traditional record contract, a record label often owns the masters of all the songs created in the duration of the deal.
 If your masters are owned by a label or other party, they have the legal right to license out the sound recording and collect revenue, without having to ask your permission.

 Under most label contracts artists only start making sound recording royalties after you’ve earned back your advance – a loan labels give artists in exchange for signing away your rights to your masters.
 The label has to recoup the costs involved with professionally launching you as an artist.

 It might be hard work – everything’s more of a gamble without someone else’s money behind you – but you don’t have to wait around for someone to tell you what to do.
 That’s the motivational spirit we love at RouteNote.

-How to own your own masters
+How to own your masters

 We’ve partnered with all the major streaming services and stores to get your songs onto Spotify and Apple Music, as well as offering social media monetisation so you can make money when your tracks are used on platforms like TikTok.

 Free distribution from RouteNote lets you upload unlimited tracks to streaming services and stores.
 There’s no complicated contracts to sign – you keep 85% of all royalties you earn when people listen to your songs online.
 We also offer Premium distribution, letting you keep 100% of revenue for a small fee.